-On-site water wells, if encountered, shall be abandoned in accordance with applicable regulations and with the oversight of the GCLBA and/or QEP.
+Unless otherwise noted in the specifications, pre-existing on-site water wells shall be abandoned in accordance with applicable regulations and with the oversight of the QEP.

-5.2.9 Backfill from Off-Site Sources
+4.2.9 Backfill from Off-Site Sources

-All backfill materials proposed for import onto the subject property will be approved by the Construction Manager and the QEP in advance; and will be in compliance with provisions in this ECMP and Contract Documents prior to receipt at the site.
+All backfill materials proposed for import onto the subject property will be approved by the Construction Manager and the QEP in advance and will be in compliance with provisions in this ECMP and Contract Documents prior to receipt at the site.